 Sophie lands at Hong Kong International Airport and takes the Airport Express Train, and in minutes, she and her LUC8K bags are in the middle of the fast-moving crowd.
 The residents of this great city celebrate luxury like no other, and for this trip, Sophie plans on living the luxury life.

 Sophie checked in at the Upper House, one of the top hotels in the city

 Her studio room has a special bath with a full view of the harbor, which she took full advantage of.

-After her soak she put on her LUC8K leather belt, grabs her leather handbag, wallet and cardholder, and heads up to 49th floor to the Café Gray Bar, the hotel’s popular meeting place.
+After her soak, she put on her LUC8K leather belt, grabs her leather handbag, wallet, and cardholder, and heads up to the 49th floor to the Café Gray Bar, the hotel’s popular meeting place.
 The bar and adjourning restaurant is a perfect example of Hong Kong’s multicultural sophistication.
-With wood grains, neutral shades, marble and crisp lines, it provides a modern club-like atmosphere for the stylish guests who frequent the place.
+With wood grains, neutral shades, marble, and crisp lines, it provides a modern club-like atmosphere for the stylish guests who frequent the place.
 Large windows around the room provide a magnificent view of the Kowloon skyline across the harbor.

-After dinner Sophie moves to the M bar.
+After dinner, Sophie moves to the M bar.
 Both the restaurant and the bar are part of the Mandarin Oriental, Hong Kong.
-Unlike the Café Gray, the M Bar has more of a night club scene with black walls and floors and a black V-shaped bar accented with blue and red lights and furnishings.
-But like the Café Gray it reflects contemporary elegance and sophistication.
-Sophie orders another Vesper and walks out to the balcony where the view is different but just as spectacular as she is surrounded by the glass and steel buildings of the office high rises in Central Hong Kong.
+Unlike the Café Gray, the M Bar has more of a nightclub scene with black walls and floors and a black V-shaped bar accented with blue and red lights and furnishings.
+But like the Café Gray, it reflects contemporary elegance and sophistication.
+Sophie orders another Vesper and walks out to the balcony where the view is different but just as spectacular as she is surrounded by the office’s glass and steel buildings high rises in Central Hong Kong.
 The weather is right, and the conversation is good as Sophie mixes with the beautiful people of this glittering city.